This healthy recipe for peanut butter dog biscuits is made with only four ingredients—whole-wheat flour, rolled oats, peanut butter, and water.

 If your pooch is small, use a small cookie cutter.
 If man's best friend is a burly brute, make larger biscuits.

-- 2 cups flour (whole-wheat; see note, below: plus extra for rolling)
+- 2 cups whole-wheat flour (plus extra for rolling)

-- 1/3 cup peanut butter (smooth or chunky; see Note, below)
+- 1/3 cup peanut butter (smooth or chunky)

 In a large bowl, whisk together whole-wheat flour and rolled oats.
 Mix in the smooth or chunky peanut butter and hot water using your hands, a wooden spoon, or a mixer.
 If the dough is too sticky, add more flour.
 If the dough is too stiff and crumbly, add more water.